Jamie O'Callaghan: Background

-The Super League licensing system of the late 2000's required 9 club trained players to be in the top 25 of each squad and under this system, the London club suddenly introduced a host of youngsters.
+The Super League licensing system of the late 2000s required 9 club trained players to be in the top 25 of each squad and under this system, the London club suddenly introduced a host of youngsters.

 In June 2008, O'Callaghan became the youngest player to represent the club in Super League when he played against Wigan at the JJB Stadium, aged just 17.

 He also played a handful of games in the 2009 season.

-In 2010 he became a first team regular in 2010, scoring 5 tries in 23 appearances and winning the Young Player of the Year award, securing himself a 3 year contract.
+In 2010 he became a first team regular in 2010, scoring 5 tries in 23 appearances and winning the Young Player of the Year award, securing himself a 3-year contract.